Fetterman absence raises stakes for Dems in key Senate race

 She then blew him a kiss.

-In any case, Oz may have bigger tasks than proving his roots in Pennsylvania.
+In any case, Oz may have bigger tasks than proving he’s a Pennsylvanian.

 He’s coming off a hotly contested primary campaign in which he absorbed more than $20 million in attack ads questioning his devotion to conservative principles on things like guns and abortion.